MicrosoftDocs/powerbi-docs/powerbi-docs/designer/service-upgrade-workspaces.md

 ## Other new workspace experience features

+The new workspace experience has features that the classic workspaces don't have.
+One difference is the ability to set a contact list that's different from the workspace admins or owners.
+One similarity is that it's still connected to the Office 365 group SharePoint document library.

+### Modify the contact list

-Use **Settings** at the top of the workspace content list to access the workspace settings.
+1. Select **Settings** at the top of the workspace content list to access workspace settings.

-Under **Advanced**, the workspace **Contact list** is configured to be the Office 365 group the workspace was upgraded from.
-You can add more users or groups, or switch it to workspace admins.
+2. Under **Advanced**, the workspace **Contact list** is configured to be the Office 365 group the workspace was upgraded from.
+You can add more users or groups to the contact list, or switch it to workspace admins.

+### The workspace OneDrive

 After upgrade, the workspace **OneDrive** is connected to the Office 365 group SharePoint document library.
 This shows as the **OneDrive** option in the **Get Data > Files** experience.
 Be aware that not all workspace users may have permission to that document library, if they're not in the Office 365 group.

 ## Go back to a classic workspace

 As part of the upgrade experience, you have the option to go back to a classic workspace for 30 days after the upgrade.
-This capability restores the association of workspace content to the original Office 365 group.
+This capability restores the association of workspace content with the original Office 365 group.
 It's available in case your organization encounters major issues using the new workspace experience.
+However, there are limitations.
+Read [Considerations for switching back to classic](#considerations-for-switching-back-to-classic) in this article first.

 To go back, you need to be an Owner of the Office 365 group the workspace was associated with before it was upgraded.